datarockets/career/jobs/frontend/senior-frontend-developer.md

 “Talk is cheap.
 Show me the code.” ― Linus Torvalds

-In order to better determine your current level and therefore increase your chances, we need to see your codes.
+In order to better determine your current level and therefore increase your chances, we need to see your code.
 If you already have some open-source projects that shows your competence then you can send them to us.
-Alternatevely, you can complete a [test task](./test-task.md).
-You might be even more interesting in that because completing the test task is a good way to add one more project to your portfolio and improve your skills.
+Alternatively, you can complete a [test task](./test-task.md).
+You might be even more interested in that because completing the test task is a good way to add one more project to your portfolio and improve your skills.

 Send us a message to [join@datarockets.com](mailto:join@datarockets.com) with your CV and examples of your code.
 Also we are curious about your thoughts on the questions below, please, add your answers to the cover letter.